DBuckley0126/CLI-Game-Assumption/assumption/README.md

 # assumption
 Flatiron: CLI Scrapper Game

-A Command-line interface game which the user is presented with a phrase and they have to assume what autocomplete result is first under a time limit to get to the next stage.
+A Command-line interface game which the user can select a year and play assume if a song is higher or lower in the chart.

 ## Installation